pcottle/learnGitBranching/README.md

 * Maksim Ioffe
 * Dan Miller

-Also huge shoutout for everyone who has put up a pull request
+Also huge shoutout for everyone who has put up a pull request that was pulled:

 * Stephen Cavaliere
 * Andrew Ardill